 So you want to start growing your own food?
 Then the best thing that you can do is start a vegetable garden today!
 I for one think it’s a fabulous idea and not nearly as daunting as you might imagine.
 Growing your own food is an amazing way to feed your family, get in touch with nature and get your hands dirty.
-For me, there is nothing more rewarding and calming then getting home from The Day Job, putting on my wellies and going out into the garden to tend to my veggies.
+For me, there is nothing more rewarding and calming than getting home from The Day Job, putting on my wellies and going out into the garden to tend to my veggies.

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 I just love getting my hands in the dirt (usually forgetting to put my gardening gloves on).
-I still marvel at being able to take a wee seed and future it into something that I can feed my family with!
+I still marvel at being able to take a wee seed and nurture it into something that I can feed my family with!
 With just one single tomato seed I can grow enough tomatoes to make some small batch tomato sauce or have some fresh tomatoes to put on my favourite CLT sandwich.
 It’s just too cool.

 So now that you have made up your mind to start growing your own food let me try to answer some of the many questions you may have.
 Hopefully, I have covered most of them, but if I didn’t drop me a comment and I’ll get back to you!
 Just so you know, you may want to get comfy and grab yourself a coffee (or wine as I have no idea what time it is where you are right now) and settle down as this is going to be a long post!